IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 The subsequent discussion with Annika appears to be beside the taverna, as Jo then walks around to where her father is.
 Haldane bids them a good evening and leaves.

 Pavlos Makridakis leaves his house to make his way to Elounda.
-He is supposed to have left from Vraskas.
-I have checked the Vraskas and Sfakia villages but not much seems to tally.
+He is supposed to have left from Vraskas, however I have checked the Vraskas and Sfakia villages but not much seems to tally.
 It’s difficult as obviously Google Street View does not cover the minor roads around the smallest villages.
 Logically speaking however, you wouldn’t get a donkey to walk too far – you’d look to shoot these scenes close to Elounda as there’s enough varying landscape around to make it look as though Makridakis has ridden from afar.

 It’s still a monumental effort by the donkey though.
 Covering nearly 200km in 3 days (as Major Krasakis says, “arrives the day after tomorrow”) whilst carrying 2 people and supplies!
 It ends up being a wasted journey as we will eventually see, and the poor thing has to walk a further 200km to get home!